Updated: December 2022

 Even when you aren’t home, keep the furnace at 55 degrees or higher to ensure your pipes stay warm while you’re away.

-Frozen pipes are not worth saving a few bucks on your heating bill.
+Frozen pipes are not worth saving a few bucks on your heating bill — and may end up costing you thousands in repairs and insurance deductibles.
 Estimates show that water damage from burst pipes can cost between $5,000-$70,000.

-This is particularly important if your garage is home to water supply lines.
-Keeping your garage door closed as much as possible will help keep your pipes and home warmer.
+Overall, having your garage door closed as much as possible will help keep your pipes and home warmer.

 Even just a trickle of water can prevent pipes from freezing when the temperatures get really low.

-The water in your water heater is extra cold during the winter, so it has to work extra hard to heat up.
+The water in your water heater is extra cold during the winter, so it has to work even harder to heat up.
 The extra wear and tear can take its toll.